spiral/docs/cookbook/domain-core.md

 # Cookbook - Domain Cores
 You can invoke controller actions not only via routes but also from your services and other controllers (HMVC).
-Every action invocation must be made via `Spiral\Core\CoreInterface`.
-The `CoreInterface` or *Domain Core* provides developer the ability to alter the invocation flow and implement domain specific functionality for controllers.
+Every controller action invocation made via `Spiral\Core\CoreInterface`.
+The `CoreInterface` or *Domain Core* provides the developer with the ability to alter the invocation flow and implement domain-specific functionality for controllers.

 > The package `spiral/hmvc` required for the domain cores.
 The web bundle includes this package by default.

 ## Invoke Controller Action
 Spiral controllers are clean classes built to be invoked from any dispatcher.
-Framework does not provide the direct coupling between controller and route.
-Such approach makes possible to invoke methods manually:
+The framework does not provide the direct coupling between controller and route.
+Such approach makes it possible to invoke methods manually:

 ```php
 namespace App\Controller;